 Witnesses who saw what happened might forget relevant details with the passage of time.
 Some might also move or change their telephone numbers, making it difficult to find them.

-Hiring an attorney soon after your accident can allow you to gather and preserve the crucial pieces of evidence in your case to support the basis of your claim.
+Hiring an attorney soon after your accident can allow you to gather and preserve the crucial pieces of evidence in your car accident case to support the basis of your claim.
 Finally, a lawyer can also help you to avoid making critical errors that could harm your ability to recover the compensation that you deserve.

 Exceptions to the Arizona Statute of Limitations